 I’m proud to say that I’m almost done Christmas shopping—very glad that I started way early this year.
 So in addition to wrapping gifts, I’ll also be storyboarding my children’s picture book that I’d completed, hunt down an illustrator, and finally finish my novel.
 My original deadline was the end of this year, but I’ll push it to February since I’ve had some last-minute things pop up that demanded my attention.

 Honestly, I’m excited!
 For now, I’ve put auditioning on hold until I get this writing done.
 But I plan to go back to vocal training as soon as my voice is back.
-I swear the must depressing thing about being sick (for me) is that I can’t sing.
+I swear the most depressing thing about being sick (for me) is that I can’t sing.
 And I love to sing!

 What have you got planned for the upcoming last month of the year?